Computer Science Foundations

 Do you help with xv6 assignments?

-Yes. xv6 on RISC-V (MIT 6.S081) and the older x86 variant are both standard work.
-All 11 labs covered: util, syscall, pgtbl, traps, copy-on-write, multithreading, lazy allocation, lock, file system, mmap, networking.
+Yes. xv6 on RISC-V and the older x86 variant are both standard work.
+The full lab set is covered: util, syscall, pgtbl, traps, copy-on-write, multithreading, lazy allocation, lock, file system, mmap, networking.
 Patches compile cleanly against the lab starter code, pass the make grade autograder, and include a 1-page design memo explaining the kernel state diagram before and after the change.
-Lab 5 (copy-on-write fork) is the most common request.
+The copy-on-write fork lab is the most common request.

 Can you help with Pintos projects?

 Yes.
-Berkeley CS162 and Stanford CS140 both use Pintos.
+The standard Pintos project sequence is routine work.
 Project 1 (threads) covers priority scheduling, MLFQ, and priority donation with chained locks.
 Project 2 (user programs) implements system calls.
 Project 3 (virtual memory) adds demand paging, swap, and memory-mapped files.
 Project 4 (file systems) adds subdirectories, larger files via indirect blocks, and a write-ahead log for crash recovery.

 How do you debug race conditions?